The Short-Term Trading Advantage –

 Futures Contracts have expiration cycles; so, like Options, they will cease to exist as of a certain date and the contract will be “settled”.
 But unlike Options, Futures Contracts have been bought and sold.
 When you buy a contract, you are going “Long” the market, and when you sell a contract, you are going “Short” the market.
 So, no matter what, you have to cover your position at expiration – one side profits and the other side loses.
 For speculators, the contracts are settled in cash, so there’s no need to make a counter trade in the underlying market.
 Producers and End Users settle contracts in cash also and then trade the commodity in the cash market.
 Financial Futures are all cash settled.

-Futures symbols are constructed to show the Contract Symbol, Expiration Month, and the last digit of the Year — no contract lasts more than ten years, so the last digit of the year is sufficient.
+Futures symbols are constructed to show the Contract Symbol, Expiration Month, and the last two digits of the Year.
 Every futures contract has different expiration cycles, expiration dates, and Initial Margin calculations; so, to “know your market” becomes very important in this arena.
-In the example below, the Crude Oil August 2016 contract expires on July 20, 2016, and has monthly expirations.
-The S&P 500 E-Mini contract example below is more normal and expires on the Third Friday of September, but its expiration cycle is quarterly (March, June, September, and December).
+In the example below, the Crude Oil August 2021 contract expires on July 20, 2021, and has monthly expirations.
+The S&P 500 E-Mini contract example below is more normal and expires on the Third Friday of June, but its expiration cycle is quarterly (March, June, September, and December).

-The Futures Ticker Symbol examples here will give you a start in learning the basic structure, and the list on the left will show you the expiration cycle months and their designated letters used in the ticker symbol.
+The Futures Ticker Symbol examples here will give you a start in learning the basic structure, and the list below will show you the expiration cycle months and their designated letters used in the ticker symbol.

 Leverage in the Futures markets gives a trader the opportunity for outsized gains with relatively low margin requirements, but, considering the characteristics of a futures contract, the risk of outsized losses is just as great.
 We’ve talked about liquidity being important for getting in and out of positions with ease and vigilance a must in trading these markets; so, let’s take a look at what degree of leverage is involved.
 For this exercise, I’m going to be looking at the S&P 500 Index E-Mini (ES), the NASD 100 Index E-Mini (NQ), Crude Oil (CL), and Gold (GC).